 In Colorado, the crime of shoplifting is defined as intentionally taking and stealing goods from a retail establishment.
-Courts presume that defendants intended to shoplift if they concealed the unpurchased items inside of the store.
-The penalties for shoplifting depends on the value of the items stolen.
+The law presumes that you intend to shoplift if you conceal unpurchased items inside of a store.
+The penalties for shoplifting depend on the value of the items stolen.

 Stealing less than $300 worth of goods is a petty offense: